Juno (song): Composition

 "Juno" is 3 minutes and 43 seconds long.
 It was recorded at Santa Ynez House, the Playpen in Calabasas, California.
 Ryan produced and programmed the song, and he engineered it with Jeff Gunnell.
 Ryan plays drums, guitar, keyboards, percussion, and bass.
 Nathan Dantzler mastered it with assistance from Harrison Tate, and Manny Marroquin mixed it at Larrabee Sound Studios in Los Angeles with assistance from Zach Pereyra, Anthony Vilchis, and Trey Station.

 Musically, "Juno" has been labeled as a pop and indie pop song by critics.
 It features influences of 1980s-style disco music.
 Billboards Jason Lipshutz described the song as an "'80s-indebted workout", on which Carpenter employs double entendres like rhyming "high-fived" with "objectified", whose bridge builds towards a single declaration: "You make me wanna make you fall in love".
 Jake Viswanath of Bustle believed the track has "a Sheryl Crow-esque pop-rock groove straight from the early 2000s".

-The lyrics of "Juno" reference the 2007 film Juno.
+The lyrics of "Juno" reference the Roman Goddess of marriage and pregnancy.
 They depict Carpenter experiencing such an intense attraction to a man that she desires to get pregnant with his child.
-The film is directly referenced in the titular lines in the song's chorus, where Carpenter uses the term "make me Juno" to mean get her pregnant: "If you love me right, then who knows? / I might let you make me Juno".
 She expresses a desire to let him "lock me down", and compliments herself, stating that "One of me is cute, but two, though?".
 Based on her attraction to the man, she also compliments the genetics he was given by his father.
 Carpenter states that she wants to use pink handcuffs in a sexual encounter with the man.
 Later, she admits to showing his private pictures to her friends and apologizes in case he feels objectified by the act.
 She then directly declares: "I'm so fuckin' horny."